openstack-archive/stx-docs/doc/source/developer_guide/index.rst

 Git
 ^^^

-1. Install the required packages in an Ubuntu host system with:
+1. Install the required packages on the Ubuntu host system:

    .. code:: sh

       $ sudo apt-get install make git curl

-2. Make sure to setup your identity
+2. Make sure to setup your identity with the following two commands.
+   Be sure to provide your actual name and email address:

    .. code:: sh